The Black Beacon Trail Races- FAQs 2026

 Please note if you require refund or transfer you must e-mail us at info@runwalkcrawl.co.uk.
 Your transfer/refund will be processed within 30 days of the e-mail.

 As part of the sign up you are offered the option of taking out 3rd party race insurance for a small additional fee.
 This is a contract between you the participant and the insurance company and is processed with them direct.
-We highly recommend you take out the 3rd party event insurance so you can reclaim a refund if you are unable to race and fall outside our policy as explained above.
+We highly recommend you take out the 3rd party event insurance so you can reclaim a refund if you are unable to race and fall outside our policy as explained above, but please ensure you read their terms and conditions so that you know the policy details.

 10)- I can’t race can I transfer my entry to a friend?